action.skip

 This section describes the API calls to map your users’ service region or zone to your Megaport on-ramp.
 Megaport location and product identifiers are constant so this can be cached or stored safely without needing to refresh every time.

 These instructions describe how to do this using Postman and the Megaport API collection.
-For more information on the Postman setup, see Megaport API.
+For more information on the Postman setup, see Megaport API Overview.

 Prerequisites